Third Utah State Park in a day… don’t worry about it!

 I planned on only walking out to the arch, which was a quick ½ mile (0.8 km) as we were approaching our departure time as we were beginning our way home that day.

 The short tail was easy and mostly flat.
 This trail was less scenic as you are hiking along the valley floor as opposed to climbing up a mountain, but still an enjoyable walk.
 We reached the arch and I snapped a few photos along with the other people that where there.
-This trail seemed to be more popular, even another dog on the there for Boomer to visit with.
+This trail seemed to be more popular.